Send Feedback

 HuniWhisp is anonymous by design.
 We will only move to connect content to a real person in three narrow situations: an imminent threat to life, child sexual abuse material, or a lawful legal compulsion (a valid court order or subpoena).
 We do not de-anonymise users for ordinary rule-breaking, embarrassing posts, or because someone asks.

-As part of that, public statistics and counts now exclude bots, our seed accounts, and staff (admins and super-admins).
+As part of that, public statistics and counts now exclude operator and staff accounts (admins and super-admins).
 The numbers you see across the site reflect real members — not us padding the room.
 Operator profiles also stop showing public counts, so nobody mistakes a staff account for an unusually prolific user.

 Uploaded photos and voice notes are automatically screened